AccessAlly offers a Built-in LMS Gamification Plugin for WordPress

 - Motivational prompts to keep students going

 These little touch points lend themselves to add in storylines and help nudge students along their learning journey.
+Your learning management system should support the game mechanics you have in mind, and AccessAlly’s gamified LMS does it well!

 Give Out Badges Based on Progress and Tags